Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 - (Optional) If you want users to connect regardless of whether they have a certificate, click Ignore client certificates.
 If you want to block users without a certificate, select Accept client certificates.

 Most enterprise users are naturally going to want to secure their data against unauthorized access.
 This can be done through the use of SSL.
 SSL allows you to encrypt all the data that you transmit.
-This prevents any outside entities from getting access to data they don’t have permission to.
-In order to use SSL to secure your server, you need to install a server certification on the server machine.
+This prevents any outside entities from getting access to data they don’t have permission.
+To use SSL to secure your server, you need to install a server certification on the server machine.
 The first step to enabling SSL is to create a certificate.
 This can be achieved by following the steps below:

 - Install Windows Server 2003.

-- Ensure that you have IIS installed and configured.
+- Ensure that you have IIS Web server installed and configured.

 - Install Microsoft Certificate Services (this allows you to create authentication certificates).